Megabytes, Megabits, Gbps & TB: What you need to know

+Gigabytes.
 Megabits.
-Megabytes.
+TBs.
+Kbps.
 Whew!
 What a mega headache.
 There’s more jargon associated with computing, networking, and the internet than you can shake a stick at.
-And you’ll likely bring out the hecklers if you jump on a forum and type the wrong “b” as you complain about your internet speed.
+And you’ll likely bring out the hecklers if you jump on a Reddit forum and type the wrong “b” as you complain about your internet speed.
 Sigh.

-But here’s the skinny: neither term has anything to do with biting into a cookie.
+But here’s the skinny: none of these terms have anything to do with biting into a cookie.
 Instead, they describe a digital amount.
-We’ll dive into a deeper explanation if you want to know more about how these two measurements differ.
+We’ll give you the skinny, then dive deeper with some technical explanations.

 How many megabits per second (Mbps) does your internet plan deliver?